jlming6/dots/README.md

     :BundleInstall # In vim
     ```

-4. Relogin for activate the configuration:
+4. Relogin for activating the configuration.

 Windows:

-1. Clone Project:
+1. Clone Project.

-2. Copy git/windows/_vimrc to you $HOME:
+2. Copy git/windows/_vimrc to you $HOME.

-3. Copy vim/_vimrc to you $VIM_HOME:
+3. Copy vim/_vimrc to you $VIM_HOME.

 GitIgnore:
     Now include the .gitignore-java (common ignore for java project)

 ## Todo

 Add maven settings

-## What you can do

-You guys can contribute this project in many sides:
+## How to contribute

 1. Put more useful configuration:

-    Like maven, gitconfig in mac
+    Like maven, gitconfig in mac.

 2. Improve exsited configuration:

-    Like adding more strong alias for git
+    Like adding more strong alias for git.

-3. Keep yourself configruation
+3. Keep yourself configruation:

-    Like .gitconfig-hua, .bashrc-shiwei
+    Like .gitconfig-hua, .bashrc-shiwei.